-\textbf{Evaluation.} To evaluate relation-aware customized image generation, we propose RelationBench, consisting of 44 objects from DreamBench~\citep{dreambooth} and CustomConcept101~\citep{customdiffusion}, along with 25 predicate relations.
+\textbf{Evaluation.} To evaluate relation-aware customized image generation, we propose RelationBench, consisting of 44 objects from DreamBench~\cite{dreambooth} and CustomConcept101~\cite{customdiffusion}, along with 25 relationships.
 The object categories include pets, plushies, toys, people, and cartoons.
-Using GPT-4, we generate 100 cases for single- and multi-object evaluations.
-Following previous works~\citep{dreambooth, ms-diffusion}, we evaluate our method on three metrics: (1) Identity Preservation, which assesses the similarity between the generated images and the image prompts, using the CLIP image score and DINO score that calculate the cosine similarity between the class embeddings of images, referred to as CLIP-I and DINO, respectively; (2) Text Alignment, which evaluates how well the generated images align with the text prompts, using the CLIP image-text score, denoted as CLIP-T; and (3) Relation Alignment.
+Using GPT-4, we generate 100 cases for single-object and multi-object evaluations.
+Following previous works~\cite{dreambooth, ms-diffusion}, we evaluate our method on three metrics: (1) Identity Preservation, which assesses the alignment between the generated images and the image prompts, using the CLIP image score and DINO score that calculate the cosine similarity between the class embeddings of images, referred to as CLIP-I and DINO, respectively; (2) Text Alignment, which evaluates how well the generated images align with the text prompts, using the CLIP image-text score, denoted as CLIP-T; and (3) Relation Alignment.
 We observed that nouns in the prompts can inflate CLIP-T scores, making them less accurate for evaluating relation generation.
-To address this, we extract relation predicate from the prompts using spaCy and calculate the CLIP image-text score using only the predicate, denoted as CLIP-R.
+To address this, we extract the relation word from the text prompt using spaCy and calculate the CLIP image-text score, denoted as CLIP-R.